atharvwagh23/TruLineQA-AI-Powered-PDF-QA-Web-App/README.md

 ### 5. Open Terminal
 - Navigate to the TrueLineQA project folder.
-- Open Command Prompt or PowerShell: cd path\to\AuraDoc
+- Open Command Prompt or PowerShell: cd path\to\TruelineQA

 ### 6. Build and Run the application
 - Run: docker-compose up --build